Ivanovich333/MicroEcom/docs/ci-cd-pipeline.md

 4. **Testing**:
    - Write tests for new features and bug fixes
    - Aim for high test coverage
-   - Run tests locally before pushing
+   - Run tests locally using pytest before pushing

 5. **Security**:
    - Address security issues identified by the security scan